ShunOuchi/GreenHill/README.md

 * Minimap2

-This tool is used to align PacBio/Oxford-Nanopore long reads.
+This tool is used to align PacBio/Oxford-Nanopore long reads and to do self align.
 When long reads are input through the -p option, please check Minimap2 is installed as "minimap2" command or specify the path of Minimap2 using the -mapper option.